During the Pigmentation Procedure

 What To Expect – Scalp Pigmentation Concerns

 This page is a result of the many questions from clients whom have undergone a scalp pigmentation procedure from another company concerned about what they had experienced.
 Many of these previous clients have expressed the same despair, that the technician(s) did not take the time to consult first, ask them what they wanted, or even answer any specific questions.
 Most were told “don’t worry, it will be fine” throughout the procedure(s).
 In addition, many of these clients wished in retrospect that they had stopped the session.
+You may read What To Expect on our new website.

 Some techs even advised that the additional sessions needed would “fix” any problems.
 Again, many of these clients experienced even more despair during each of these additional sessions.
 So why is this happening?